consentonchain/blog/all_collections/_posts/2022-10-08-fingerprinting.md

 ### Why is wallet fingerprinting important?

 Consider the following scenario: Alice is spying on Bob and Carol.
 She suspects one of them is participating in an activity based on a transaction, but she cannot confirm it.
-She recognizes that one of the wallets that claims to improve privacy was used for these transactions and examines the nversion and nlocktime.
-This makes it simpler to identify Bob, who used Wasabi wallet for the transaction with version 1 and nlocktime 0.
+She recognizes that one of the wallets that claims to improve privacy was used for these transactions and examines the nVersion and nLocktime.
+This makes it simpler to identify Bob, who used Wasabi wallet for the transaction with version 1 and nLocktime 0.

 ### How to fix it?

-If more wallets have the same nversion and nlocktime, it will be difficult to identify the wallets used for a transaction. nLocktime could be any nearest block height however version needs to be 2 as most of the wallets use it and it is used for transactions that follow all consensus rules.
+If more wallets have the same nVersion and nLocktime, it will be difficult to identify the wallets used for a transaction. nLocktime could be any nearest block height however version needs to be 2 as most of the wallets use it and it is used for transactions that follow all consensus rules.

 ### Acknowledgements